 I bought the Ardell Magnetic Eyelashes Kit | Price £15.98

 Magnitone London BlendUp!
 Vibra-Sonic Makeup Brush

-Buffing foundation can be tiring and is something I struggle with.
-Since I don’t have the luxury of having my own personal makeup artist at home (would be amazing though), I looked into what could help make applying my makeup a little easier.
+Buffing the foundation can be tiring and is something I struggle with.
+Since I don’t have the luxury of having my own personal makeup artist at home (which would be amazing though), I looked into what could help make applying my makeup a little easier.
 That’s when I discovered the Magnitone London BlendUp!
 Vibra-Sonic Makeup Brush.